jblakey-google/agent-assist-integrations/liveperson/frontend/README.md

 1. Select the project associated with your Agent Assist resources.
 2. Click on the navigation menu in the GCP console, hover over "IAM & admin", and click "Service accounts".
-3. Click on "+ CREATE SERVICE ACCOUNT", fill in the details, and give it the "Dialogflow Agent Assist Client" role.
+3. Click on "+ CREATE SERVICE ACCOUNT", fill in the details, and give it the "Dialogflow Client API" role.

 ### Enable APIs